• An informal alliance of organisations with an interest in institutional investment in European real estate

 MSCI Solvency II update report (Mar 2017)

 Summary: This report offers a detailed review of the Solvency ll risk based regulatory framework proposed for defining insurance company capital adequacy.
-The study focuses specifically upon real estate and was funded by a consortium of six key trade bodies, each supporting an aspect of insurance company investment in property and more broadly.
+The study focuses specifically on real estate and was funded by a consortium of six key trade bodies, each supporting an aspect of insurance company investment in property and more broadly.

 Disclaimer